The Jerónimos Monastery, or Mosteiro dos Jerónimos, is a 16th-century monastery that can be found in Lisbon’s Belém neighborhood.

 The best time to visit Jerónimos Monastery is as soon as it opens at 10 am.

-You can also get to the monastery between 12 pm and 2 pm, as the crowd is comparatively lesser, and you can explore the monastery at your own pace and get Instagram-worthy photos.
+You can also visit the monastery between 12 pm and 2 pm when the crowd is comparatively smaller